kth-me/CloudTools/README.md

 - Azure (Piority 2 )
 - Google Cloud (Priority 3)

-## Continous Deployment Supported Languages for Cloud Computing
+## Continous Integration and Continous Deployment for Cloud Computing.
 This is being provided by the child open source project GitPipelines https://github.com/kth-me/GitPipelines This service will be designed to generate portable and configurable pipelines.